 Village Halls reopening

 CRCC is working with ACRE (Action with Communities in Rural England) to promote their guidance around reopening village halls.
-See our news item on this for more details.
 This page will be updated as new information is released – it contains info around risk assessments, and ensuring that there is no risk of Legionella from water systems left untouched for months.
 If you are re-opening your venue, let us know, so that we can promote it for you.

 Our directory of newly opened village halls and community venues is here.